 My oldest son and I used to go to a Mexican restaurant in Moorpark, California that in our opinion makes the absolute best Chile Colorado recipe!
 The beef stew meat was melt in your mouth tender and incredibly tasty.
 The red chile sauce was thick and flavorful without being too spicy!

-Chile Colorado is all about hearty and bold flavors which makes this tasty Mexican stew the perfect filling for burritos or shredded beef tacos.
-I like serving it with a simple side of rice, beans and tortillas.
+Chile Colorado is all about hearty and bold flavors which makes this tasty Mexican beef stew the perfect filling for burritos or shredded beef tacos.
+I like serving it with a simple side of Mexican rice, beans and tortillas.